-Here are my tips for visiting Glacier National Park, and my top 10 things to do in the area around the park in Montana.
-This post specifically covers my favorite things of what I did on my trip to Glacier, and should not be viewed as comprehensive.
-You’d need a month or more to even approach doing everything in the park, and even then there’s still plenty you’d miss plenty.
+Here are my tips for visiting Glacier National Park, and top 10 things to do–from hiking to eating.
+This guide covers my favorite things I’ve done on trips to Montana, and isn’t be viewed as comprehensive.
+You’d need a month or more to even approach doing everything in GNP, and even then you’d miss plenty.
 (Updated May 10, 2021.)

 Keep in mind that there’s a ton to see and do in Glacier National Park, so unless you have an abundance of time, you’ll probably have to confine your visit to a couple areas of the park.
 During my visit, we focused on the Many Glacier and Lake McDonald areas, with diversions to Two Medicine and St. Mary.
 We managed to see quite a bit, and I’d highly recommend replicating this type of itinerary…